 - Mapping and Analysis of Privately-Owned Coastal Structures along the Massachusetts Shoreline file size 4MB

 - Appendix A - Elevation Extraction file size 1MB

 - Private Shoreline Stabilization Structures - Data and Online Mapping

-Prepared for CZM and the Department of Conservation and Recreation from 2006 to 2009, the Massachusetts Coastal Infrastructure Inventory and Assessment Project reports include condition ratings and estimated repair or reconstruction costs for publically owned coastal structures.
-Listed below are the Summary Report for the project and the community reports categorized by region.
+Prepared for CZM and the Department of Conservation and Recreation from 2006 to 2009, the Massachusetts Coastal Infrastructure Inventory and Assessment Project data and reports include condition ratings and estimated repair or reconstruction costs for publically owned coastal structures.
+These structures were characterized through on-site evaluation.
+Listed below are the Summary Report for the project, data, and the community reports categorized by region.